vrk-kpa/suomifi-ui-components/src/core/Chip/Chip.md

   </div>

   <Chip.static>
-    Static chip with a long content that exceeds the size limit
+    Static chip with a long content that doesn't fit into the component's maximum width of 290px
   </Chip.static>

   <Chip.static disabled>Disabled static chip</Chip.static>